oasis-tcs/idpf-specification/idpf_specification.md

 The following rules apply to RS bit setting :

-- SW must keep a minimal gap of IECM_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set.
+- SW must keep a minimal gap of IDPF_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set.
 - The RS flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).

 In addition to reporting completions for descriptors marked as such by